intel/llvm/sycl/test-e2e/README.md

 than they spend on execution on a device.
 As such, we want to be able to structure the test in such a way that we compile it once and then execute multiple times on different devices (via `ONEAPI_DEVICE_SELECTOR`) to get required test coverage.
-The issue here is that standard approach to `RUN` directives and substitutions doesn't allow us to expand a line into only dynamically known number of commands.
+The issue here is that the standard approach to `RUN` directives and substitutions doesn't allow us to expand a line into only dynamically known number of commands.

 To overcome that, these SYCL end-to-end tests implement a subclass of `lit.formats.ShTest` that adjusts default behavior to enable our usage scenario.
-Mainly, we introduce `%{run}` *expansion* that generates multiple commands from a single `RUN` directive - one per each device in `sycl_devices` parameter (more on the parameter below).
+Mainly, we introduce `%{run}` *expansion* that generates multiple commands from a single `RUN` directive - one per device in `sycl_devices` parameter (more on the parameter below).
 There is a small number of tests that either need multiple devices or target the device selector itself.
-For such tests we have a regular `%{run-unfiltered-devices}` substitution that doesn't set a `ONEAPI_DEVICE_SELECTOR` filter nor doesn't create multiple commands.
+For such tests we have a regular `%{run-unfiltered-devices}` substitution that doesn't set a `ONEAPI_DEVICE_SELECTOR` filter nor does it create multiple commands.

 This custom LIT test format also overrides the meaning of `REQUIRES`/`UNSUPPORTED`/`XFAIL` directives, although in a natural way that